-- Information about the provider and the approved qualifications or apprenticeships they offer - Information about what careers those qualifications and apprenticeships can lead to - · What learning or training with the provider is like - Answers to any questions from pupils may not be accessible for all pupils.
-Therefore, the Queensmill School careers programme is tailored and individualised to meet each pupil's individual needs.
+- Information about the provider and the qualifications or apprenticeships they offer - Information about what careers can lead to - What learning or training with the provider is like - Answers to any questions from pupils

 Queensmill School is an autism specific provision.
 All students on roll have an EHCP with a diagnosis of autism.
-Our career's programme aims to achieve the outlined encounteres above, but also recognises that it
+Our career's programme aims to achieve the outlined encounters above, but also recognises that it may not be accessible for all pupils.
+Therefore, the Queensmill School careers programme is tailored and individualised to meet each pupil's individual needs.